 Commercial Driver's License Training (CDL) Program

-Prior to registering for CDL training at Butler CC, you need to complete the following:
+Prior to registering for CDL training at Butler, you need to complete the following:

 - Have a valid driver's license from your state of residence

 - Have a valid CDL commercial learner's permit (including general knowledge, air brake and combination vehicle endorsement) from your state of residence

 - You must take and pass the test at the local DMV to obtain the CDL Permit.

 - Pass a current Department of Transportation (DOT) physical

 - Get detailed information at the Kansas Department of Revenue Commercial Driver’s License website.